New Student Orientation

 In addition to programs for traditional undergraduate and graduate students, WSU offers a variety of learning experiences for adult learners and non-traditional students through Extension.
 Extension courses may be undergraduate or graduate courses, and may be suitable for those seeking a degree, professional development or personal enrichment.
 Extension courses include on-campus and off-campus evening and weekend courses; online and blended courses; specially scheduled workshops and seminars; and credit options for workshops and/or conferences scheduled by educational partners.
 Guest students are permitted to enroll in undergraduate extension classes by completing an Undergraduate Guest Student Registration Agreement.
 Guest students wishing to take graduate-level extension courses should contact the WSU Graduate Studies Office.
 For more information about Extension, contact Adult & Continuing Education.

 105 Maxwell Hall (507.457.5081)

 A variety of credit-bearing off-campus study opportunities are available for students who are interested in broadening their university experience and enhancing their resume.
-Options include a short-term Travel Study experience (typically 2-4 weeks) led by a WSU faculty member and generally taught during summer or winter breaks, or students may choose a semester or academic year program from an approved program list available on the International Programs website.
-Credits transfer back to WSU and can apply to major, minor, or graduation requirements.
-Programs vary in location, length, cost, admission requirements, application deadlines, and focus; therefore, it is important to request the most recent and detailed information from the International Programs office or visit the International Programs website.
+Options include a short-term experience (typically 2-4 weeks), led by a WSU faculty member and generally taught during summer or winter breaks.
+Or students may choose a semester or academic year program from an approved program list that is available on the study abroad website.
+Credits transfer back and can apply to major, minor, or graduation requirements.
+Programs vary in location, length, cost, admission requirements, application deadlines, and focus; therefore, it is important to request the most recent and detailed information from the Study Abroad office.